danbev/learning-crypto/notes/tuf.md

   "threshold": 1
 }
 ```

+#### Signing root.json
 So we have configured which keys to be used for each of the roles but we have
 not signed this metadata file.
 We need to sign it to prevent tampering of it
-as it will be sent to the TUF repository, usually on server I think but for
+as it will be sent to the TUF repository, usually on server but for this
-the example everything will be on the local file system.
+example everything will be on the local file system.

 We can now sign root.json using the following command:
 ```console